-Eye damage (retinopathy) — Tiny blood vessels at the back of the eye are damaged by high blood sugar.
+Eye damage (retinopathy) — Tiny blood vessels of the retina (the back of the eye, the part that senses light) are damaged by high blood sugar.
+Damage to the vessels can stop the flow of blood to a part of the retina, or cause bleeding into the retina.
+Both events damage the ability of the retina to sense light.
+Diabetes also can cause a proliferation of new blood vessels that don't effectively feed blood to the retina, but that do leak and bleed.
 Caught early, retinopathy can be stopped by tightly controlling blood sugar and laser therapy.
 If blood sugar remains high, retinopathy eventually causes blindness.

 Nerve damage (neuropathy) — High blood sugar can damage nerves, leading to pain or numbness of the affected body part.
 Damage to nerves in the feet, legs and hands (peripheral neuropathy) is most common.
 Nerves that control body functions, such as digestion and urination, also can be damaged.

 Foot problems — Sores and blisters commonly occur on the feet of people with diabetes.
 If peripheral neuropathy causes numbness, a sore may not be noticed.
-It can become infected.
+If it is not noticed, it can more easily become infected.
 Blood circulation can be poor, leading to slow healing.
 Left untreated, a simple sore can lead to gangrene.
 Amputation may be necessary.

 Kidney disease (nephropathy) — High blood sugar can damage the kidneys.
 If blood sugar remains high, it can lead to kidney failure.